LeNPaul/full-circle/_posts/2021-05-18-moving-mountains.md

 2. Rather than saying that you will read a dozen books this year, make a small goal of reading a few pages a day.
 By the end of the year, you will have made more progress than you would have expected.

-3. Rather than setting the goal to clear your email inbox, which is a daunting task, set the task of clearing 10 emails a day, and consider that task done once you do it.
+3. Rather than setting the goal to clear your email inbox, which is a daunting task, set the task of clearing 10 emails a day, and consider that task done once you complete it.
 You will better manage your email in the long run.

 Over time, you'll look back and realize you've moved a mountain.